natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5A%20(China).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-F-5A was designed to be a lightweight fighter at the first place, so one thing players may find is the better manoeuvrability over most jets at the same tier, also another traits of this aircraft is its directional controllability (that is, the nose points to whether your mouse pointed at without much corrections); but you will also suffer from a major drawback of it- the subpar thrust of the pair of J85 on the it, which provides lower-than-average acceleration to fighters of the same tier, unless necessary or 1-on-1 battles, DO NOT have the airspeed lower than 800kph which the speed drops even significantly.
+F-5A was designed to be a lightweight fighter at the first place, so one thing players may find is the better manoeuvrability over most jets at the same tier, also another traits of this aircraft is its directional controllability (that is, the nose points to whether your mouse pointed at without much corrections); but you will also suffer from a major drawback of it- the subpar thrust of the pair of J85 on the it from lower to medium speeds, which provides lower-than-average acceleration to fighters of the same tier at such speeds, unless necessary or 1-on-1 battles, DO NOT have the airspeed lower than 800kph which the speed drops even significantly.

-One way to cope with the lack of acceleration is to use the directional controllability to bait enemies during head-on, being one of the smallest size jet at 11.0, players can dodge devastating cannons with relatively ease and use that manoeuvrability to turn back on the enemy; or trick their shots then immediately point the nose back onto the enemy during head-on albeit risky.
+One way to cope with the lack of acceleration in lower speeds is to use the directional controllability to bait enemies during head-on and a excellent energy retention at high speeds , being one of the smallest size jet at 11.0, players can dodge devastating cannons with relatively ease and use that manoeuvrability and energy/position advantage to turn back on the enemy; or trick their shots then immediately point the nose back onto the enemy during head-on albeit risky.
 Another safer option is pick those fighters with lower energy and make quick and short work of them with those pair of M39A2 cannons; until players unlock AIM-9P with exceptional accuracy and long range; with missiles, try to keep the target at around 2km where the missiles can track with more accuracy but keep in mind that you only have 2 chances as F-5A has no underwing pylon for AAMs.
-Do remember to check six for any surprise attacks from the enemies, RWR and countermeasures certainly improved its survivability at top tier.
+Do remember to check six for any surprise attacks from the enemies, RWR and countermeasures certainly improves its survivability at top tier.

 For Ground (RB):